dz2590/STATGR5243_Project2_Team5/README.md

 * Ensure correct file format
 * Large files may take time to load

----

-## Step 2 — Exploratory Data Analysis (EDA)
+### Step 2 — Exploratory Data Analysis (EDA)
-Use the EDA tab to inspect the data dictionary, filter rows by selected column vales, and view descriptive statistics.
+* Use the EDA tab to inspect the data dictionary, filter rows by selected column variables or specific values, and view descriptive statistics (e.g. mean, median, min, max).

-## Step 3 - Visualizations
+### Step 3 - Visualizations
-Choose a plot type, select variables, and inspect the numeric correlations between two variables.
+* Choose a plot type, select variables, and inspect the numeric correlations between two variables.
-The available plot types are histogram, box plot, scatter plot, bar chart, and correlation matrix.
+* The available plot types are histogram, box plot, scatter plot, bar chart, and correlation matrix.

-## Step 4 - Data Cleaning and Preprocessing
+### Step 4 - Data Cleaning and Preprocessing
-Remove duplicates or outliers, impute missing values, encode categorical variables, and scale numeric features.
-Preview the processed dataset and then download the cleaned data as a csv file.
+* Remove duplicates or outliers, impute missing values, encode categorical variables, and scale numeric features.
+* Preview the processed dataset and then download the cleaned data as a csv file.

-## Step 5 - Feature Engineering
+### Step 5 - Feature Engineering
-Transform one numeric column at a time, combine two numeric columns, or bin / discretize numeric variables.
-Review the changes by inspecting the before and after distributions of these transformations, and download the final engineered dataset.
+* Transform one numeric column at a time, combine two numeric columns, or bin / discretize numeric variables.
+* Review the changes by inspecting the before and after distributions of these transformations, and download the final engineered dataset.

---
+### Contributors:
+- Fangyi Lin (fl2748)
+- Zhe Lin (zl3613)
+- Zhanhang Shi (zs2741)
+- Daisy Zhou (dz2590)
 ---

 ```